ldn-softdev/jtc/README.md

 \- `jtc` is simple but efficient cli utility tool to manipulate JSON data

 `jtc` offers following features (a short list of main features):
-  - simple user interface allowing applying a bulk of changes in one command
+  - simple user interface allowing applying a bulk of changes in a single or chained sets of commands
   - featured walk-path interface lets extracting any combination of data from source JSON
-  - extracted data is representable either as it found, or encapsulated in JSON array/object
+  - extracted data is representable either as it found, or could be encapsulated in JSON array/object
   - support Regular Expressions when searching source JSON
   - fast and efficient processing very large JSON files (built-in search cache)
   - insert/updates operations optionally may undergo _shell cli_ evaluation